riverbed/Riverbed-Community-Toolkit/201-instrument-java-spring-demo-app/README.md

 # 201-instrument-java-spring-demo-app

-This cookbook shows how to setup Aternity Java APM agent auto-instrumentation on a Java app.
+This cookbook shows how to setup APM agentless for Java (the APM Java agent library for Linux) with auto-instrumentation on a Java app.

 The demo app is the famous Java Community application called [Spring PetClinic Microservices](https://github.com/spring-petclinic/spring-petclinic-microservices), same app used in the [Cookbook 102: OpenTelemetry quickstart](../102-opentelemetry-spring-demo-app).
 The app is composed of multiple services that run in containers, like Config, Discovery Server, Customers, Vets, Visits and API.

-Here, the [Aternity APM](https://www.aternity.com/apm) agent is injected in each service, enabling automatic instrumentation and performance monitoring.
+Here, the [ALLUVIO Aternity APM](https://www.aternity.com/apm) agent is injected in each service, enabling automatic instrumentation and performance monitoring.

 ![diagram](images/201-diagram.png)

 ## Prerequisites

-1. an Aternity APM account (SaaS)
+1. an ALLUVIO Aternity APM account (SaaS)
 2. a Docker host, for example [Docker Desktop](https://www.docker.com/products/docker-desktop)

 ## Step by Step

-### Step 1: Connect to Aternity APM webconsole
+### Step 1: Connect to the APM webconsole

-Navigate to Aternity APM (for example [https://apm.myaccount.aternity.com](https://apm.myaccount.aternity.com)) > Agents > Install Agents:
+Navigate to the APM webconsole url (for example [https://apm.myaccount.aternity.com](https://apm.myaccount.aternity.com)) > AGENTS > Install Agents:

 1. Find your **CustomerID**, for example *12341234-1234-1234-1234-123456789abc*
 2. Grab **SaaS Analysis Server Host**, for example *agents.apm.myaccount.aternity.com*
 3. Obtain the **psockets host name** replacing *agents* with *psockets*, for example *psockets.apm.myaccount.aternity.com*
-4. Download the Aternity APM Java Agent
+4. Download the package **Aternity APM Agentless Instrumentation (Java)** (also available on [Riverbed support](https://support.riverbed.com/content/support/software/aternity-dem/aternity-apm.html), for example *aternity-apm-jida-linux-12.19.0_BL516*

 ### Step 2: Get the docker-compose